jasonrubenstein/diceware_passphrase/README.md

         more random than using a pseudo-random generator, as used here.
         This is a good tool, and probably random enough.

-        Not all passwords generated will be appropriate for every use-case or set of input limitations.
+        Not all passphrases generated will be appropriate for every use-case or set of input limitations.
 Generate a bunch of them and cherry-pick the ones most appropriate.

         (Or, clone and modify this script for use)

 ## Example
-    /PATH/TO/SCRIPT/diceware_password> python3 get_pw.py
+    /PATH/TO/SCRIPT/diceware_passphrase> python3 get_pw.py

     ********************************************************************************
     nearly battalion error deflation 906285